amartya21/CMSC389N/React.md

 ## Props vs. State

 - **props**: variables that are passed to a component by a parent component (`this.props`)
-  - props should never be changed in a child component
+  - props are effectively static and read-only in the child component
-  - allow child components to access methods defined in parent
 - **state**: variables that are initialized and managed by component itself (`this.state`)
   - state should never be mutated directly (use `setState()` instead)
+  - state is private or local to component that is managing it

+## Data Flow

+- data flow in react is unidirectional (moves via props from parent components to child components)
+- child can modify parent's state iff parent passes a reference to its `setState()` method via props

 ## Lifecycle Methods